About Us

 Heather Smith maintains a multi-faceted career as an educator, administrator, music examiner, and community arts advocate.
 She is the co-creator of The Frances Clark Center’s online course, A Pianist’s Guide to Studio Management.
 Heather holds advanced degrees in music and business and enjoys supporting communities through music fundraising initiatives.

-Sarah Leonard began working for Piano Magazine as a student intern in 2021.
+Sarah Lappin began working for Piano Magazine as a student intern in 2021.
 She has since graduated with her Master’s in Piano Pedagogy from LSU, where she focused her research on small-handed pianists.
-Currently, she teaches in Baton Rouge.

 Curtis Pavey